-Organic social media is the type of promotion you will do through your account “for free”.
-This is your daily posting.
-By using strategies involving things like hashtags and competitions, you can start to create awareness of your brand but this kind of promotion rarely leads to direct sales without a huge following.
+Organic social media is the type of promotion you will do through your account for free.
+This is your daily posting format.
+By using strategies involving things like hashtags and competitions, you can start to create awareness of your brand, but this kind of promotion rarely leads to direct sales unless your brand has a huge following.

-Organic social media promotion can include User Generated Content (UGC), which involves your customers posting images of them with your product followed by a repost on your official page.
-Fifty percent of consumers stated that this kind of promotional activity is more likely to make them purchase, so it has become an incredibly popular tactic.
+Organic social media promotion can include user-generated content (UGC), which involves your customers posting images of themselves with your product followed by a repost on your official page.
+Fifty percent of consumers stated that this kind of promotional activity is more likely to make them complete a purchase, so it has become an incredibly popular tactic.

 Paid Social Advertising

-With organic reach at 2% , simply posting to your social media accounts is no longer a valuable or profitable strategy.
+With organic reach providing a 2% conversion rate, simply posting to your social media accounts is no longer a valuable or profitable strategy.
 The social media world of advertising is now a “paid for” business, which means it is important for you to factor this into your initial launch budget.

-From Instagram to YouTube, paid posts can reach outside of your circle of followers and by using targeted audience selection, you can define your goal customer and make your all-important posts visible to the people you’re most interested in reaching.
+From Instagram to YouTube, paid posts can reach outside of your circle of followers, and by using targeted audience selection, you can define your ideal customer and make your all-important posts visible to the people you’re most interested in reaching.
 Although many brands have seen success using paid social media promotion, it can be both expensive and disheartening if you don’t experience those hoped-for results.

 If Influencer marketing is new to you, there are several online tools you can use to help: